nicklockwood/layout/README.md

 <UIView backgroundColor="MyBundle:MyColor"/>
 ```

-You can also reference a `Bundle` instance stored in a constant or variable:
+You can also reference a `Bundle`/`NSBundle` instance stored in a constant or variable:

 ```xml
 <UIImageView image="{bundle}:MyColor"/>